SaurabhSonde/SaurabhSonde/README.md

 I'm a web developer and student.I love to build stuff which helps people.I am always curious to learn new tech.The world of tech always fascinates me.

-I'm very passionate to build stuff related to my domain which helps people to do there work faster and smoother.Apart from my domain i have interest in following political and social issue.I am always curious to now peoples political and social views.
+I'm very passionate to build stuff related to my domain which helps people to do there work faster and smoother.Apart from my domain i have interest in following political and social issue.I am always curious to know peoples political and social views.

 I love to watch netflix it is the only thing which i do when i am not building any stuff.Apart from these i am a hockey player i love to play it.I am playing it from my school.